 Become a member of one of our committees and/or board of directors.

 Join us in honoring the green and white and supporting traditions that were started over 55 years ago.

-Terry Connor has been a member of the Board of Directors since 2017 and is currently serving his third year as President and Chair of the Athletic Hall of Fame.
+Terry Connor has been a member of the Board of Directors since 2017 is currently serving as Chair of the Athletic Hall of Fame.